kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/index.md

 If there are more than one log appender with the **Confirm delivery** option enabled, the Kaa client will receive a message about successful logs delivery only after each log appender successfully writes its logs to the storage.

 2. You set up a log appender with the **Confirm delivery** option disabled.
-The Kaa client will receive a message about successful logs delivery but if the Kaa node fails to write the logs to the external storage, the Kaa client will not be informed about the failure and will not try to send the logs again.
+The Kaa client will receive a message about successful logs delivery to the Kaa node, but if the Kaa node fails to write the logs to the external storage, the Kaa client will not be informed about the failure and will not try to send the logs again.
 As a result, the logs will be lost.

 3. You set up a log appender A with the **Confirm delivery** option enabled, and a log appender B with that option disabled.